The Ghost Camera

-The Ghost Camera is a 1933 British mystery film directed by Bernard Vorhaus, starring Henry Kendall, Ida Lupino and John Mills, and based on "A Mystery Narrative", a short story by Joseph Jefferson Farjeon.
+The Ghost Camera is a 1933 British mystery film directed by Bernard Vorhaus, starring Henry Kendall, Ida Lupino and John Mills.
+It was written by H. Fowler Mear based on "A Mystery Narrative", a short story by Joseph Jefferson Farjeon.

 Despite being made quickly on a low budget, the film has come to be considered one of the most successful Quota quickies made during the 1930s.

-Plot summary
+Plot

-While driving back from a seaside holiday, a young man discovers that a camera has dropped mysteriously into his car.
-When he develops the negatives, one of the pictures appears to show a murder taking place while the others offer clues to where the event has taken place.
+John Gray returns from a seaside holiday and discovers a camera has mysteriously appeared in his car.
+When he develops the negatives, one of the photos appears to show a man stabbing another.
+The others offer clues to where the event took place.
+A man tries to steal the camera from John, and takes the negative.